Does Kratom Interact With St. John’s Wort?

 Kratom’s many strains all share the same properties.
 However, each strain is better at manifesting a different area of the kratom spectrum.

-It’s thought that the area of Southeast Asia also has an effect on the alkaloid profile due to factors like soil composition.
+It’s thought that the area of Southeast Asia also affects the alkaloid profile due to factors like soil composition.

 White vein kratom is known to be the best option if you’re looking to experience the nootropic benefits of kratom.
 It’s a great option for a mid-morning booster.